Operative Opposites

 Once we behold heavenly treasure, we do not covet finite treasure, for we realize how rich we are and have always been.
 We comprehend how full our lives are.
 The idea they are empty or lacking is only an illusion.

-Likewise, the ego views itself us unworthy and needing to become more worthy.
+Likewise, the ego views itself as unworthy and needing to become more worthy.
 It projects its false identity onto others judging them constantly.
 Yet, when God reveals the righteousness of Christ, the idea of having to do more or become more becomes absurd.
 We see that we are just as wrong about who we are as the prodigal son was.
 Our Father’s love defines us and our neighbor.
 This astonishing revelation has the power to turn our enemies into the beloved and is one of the greatest proofs that the God of operative opposites is at work in our lives.
 We become like Saul on the road to Damascus, bent on destroying the enemies of God.
 Yet, Christ intercepts us and reveals that we are really at war with Him!

 As God reveals Himself, our opinion gets turned upside down.
 What we considered as last is first, and what we thought of as ordinary is sacred.
 While Peter was on a rooftop, God gave a vision of all animals, both clean and unclean (Acts 10:9-16).
 The Lord put away the distinctions between the common and the sacred, and it was time for Peter to do the same.
 In this instance, the revelation applied to the gentiles.
 They were no longer forsaken but beloved.